Prince1587/Chrome-Twitter-Block-Extension/README.md

-# **Twitter Post Blocker**
+# **Chrome-Twitter-Block-Extension**

 ![Icon](icon512.png)

 ## **Overview**
-Twitter Post Blocker is a Chrome extension that helps you manage your Twitter feed by blocking posts containing specific keywords.
+Chrome-Twitter-Block-Extension is a Chrome extension that helps you manage your Twitter feed by blocking posts containing specific keywords.
 You can:
 - Create and toggle word groups to block tweets.
 - Easily block, mute, or mark posts as "Not Interested" using action buttons.
 - Keep your feed clean and distraction-free!